rickysaid/mini-wallet/README.md

 Developed on node v18.12.1.

-A mini wallet made with node & expressjs, using SQLite. to run on windows, just run wallet.exe.

-for another OS, you can run it after installing node. download / clone this code, and then run
+A mini wallet made with node & expressjs, using SQLite. to run the program, you can run it after installing node.
+Download / clone this code, and then run

 npm install